jtsage/jtsage-datebox/docs/doc/2-0-installing.md

 // These are never used, just information
 jqmVersion: "1.4.5",           // Version of jQM used for testing
 bootstrapVersion: "3.3.7",     // Version of Twitter Bootstrap used for testing
+bootstrap4Version: "4.0.0a6",  // Version of Twitter Bootstrap4 used for testing
 jqmuiWidgetVersion: "1.11.4"   // Version of the jQueryUI Widget Factor used for testing
 {% endhighlight %}